Looking for information about your firm's panel status?

 removal, date of appeal and any reason given for reinstatement.
 This

-should not adversely impact your firm’s application but gives the CQS team a complete picture of what has gone on.
+should not adversely impact your application but gives the Law Society viability as to what has happened.

 My firm is listed on the